 Ping is a very popular term used by the system or network administrators.
 Ping means checking the given remote system whether it is up.
 A ping is a simple tool which uses ICMP protocol to check remote host.
 Some times ping port can be used with similar intentions.
 In this tutorial, we will look at how to ping remote system given ports.

 Ping Remote System

 We will start with regular ping.
-This will show us that remote system is up.
-In some situations remote system may be up but do not response ping.
+This will show us that the remote system is up.
+In some situations, the remote systems may be up but do not respond ping.

 $ ping 192.168.47.133

 nmap is a very useful tool used by system administrators, network administrators, and pen testers.